knownasnaffy/inner-ink/README.md

 -   **Updates and Maintenance**: In-built update check and automatic updates.
 -   **Internationalization:** Support for more locales

+## Contributing

+We welcome contributions from the community to help improve Inner Ink.
+Please read our [Contribution Guidelines](CONTRIBUTING.md) to learn about our development process, coding standards, and how to contribute.

+We appreciate your interest in making Inner Ink better!

+## Support

+This project uses [GitHub Issues](https://github.com/knownasnaffy/inner-ink/issues) to [track bugs](CONTRIBUTING.md#reporting-bugs) and [feature requests](CONTRIBUTING.md#suggesting-enhancements).
+Please search the existing issues before filing new issues to avoid duplicates.

 ## Resources used

 -   Logo icon by: [Icons8](https://icons8.com/)